Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 --->

 * ``` getAssets ``` \
-  Return the types of assets contained in this address with their associated quantities.
+  Return the types of spendable assets contained in this address with the boxes that contain them.
     * *Parameters* \
       *None*
     * *Returns* \
       [Result](#result)
-        * S = Unordered collection of asset labels (String) with their respective quantities (Int128). \
+        * S = Unordered collection of asset labels (String) mapped to a collection of [boxes](#box) that contain them. \
-          The assets contained in this address.
-This is given by a collection of mappings from asset label to their respective quantities.
+          The spendable assets contained in this address.
+This is given by a collection of mappings from asset label to their respective boxes.
 See the [structure of the asset label](#structure-of-an-asset-label) for more information.
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller.